Crystal Watson

-Crystal Watson (née Boddie, born April 9, 1983) is a senior scholar at the Johns Hopkins Center for Health Security and an assistant professor in the Department of Environmental Health and Engineering.
+Crystal Watson (née Boddie, born April 9, 1983) is a senior scholar at the Johns Hopkins Center for Health Security and an associate professor in the Department of Environmental Health and Engineering.
 She is an expert in health security, biodefense, and risk assessment and preparedness for emerging infectious diseases.
 She is currently working on the public health response to the COVID-19 pandemic.

 Education

 Watson was born and raised in Littleton, Colorado.
 She attended University of Colorado Boulder, where she received her Bachelor of Arts degree in molecular, cellular, and developmental biology in 2004.
 She then joined the Johns Hopkins Center for Health Security in 2004.
 During her tenure, she has received her Master of Public Health degree from Johns Hopkins Bloomberg School of Public Health in 2009 and her Doctor of Public Health degree in 2017 under the mentorship of Mary A. Fox.
 Her thesis, entitled Risk-Based Decision Making During Public Health Emergencies Involving Environmental Contamination, centered on developing a framework to guide decision makers as they respond to contamination emergencies.